-We now want to reconsider the meaning of the logical constant of implication ' \rightarrow ' by interpreting implications $A \rightarrow B$ as rules.
-For the sequent calculus, an alternative left introduction rule for implication has been introduced (see [25]), which is motivated by the interpretation of implications as rules.
-Here we will look at its dialogical counterpart by giving a dialogical framework for implications as rules (see also [21]).
+We now want to reconsider the meaning of the logical constant of implication $\rightarrow \rightarrow$ by interpreting implications $A \rightarrow B$ as rules.
+For the sequent calculus, an alternative left introduction rule for implication has been introduced (see Schroeder-Heister 2011), which is motivated by the interpretation of implications as rules.
+Here, we will look at its dialogical counterpart by giving a dialogical framework for implications as rules (see also Piecha and Schroeder-Heister 2012).

-Usually, constructive interpretations of implication are more or less directly given by the Brouwer-Heyting-Kolmogorov (BHK) interpretation, according to which a proof of an implication $A \rightarrow B$ consists of a construction transforming any given proof of A into a proof of B; in the formulation of Heyting [8, p.
-102f.]:
+Usually, constructive interpretations of implication are more or less directly given by the Brouwer-Heyting-Kolmogorov (BHK) interpretation, according to which a proof of an implication $A \rightarrow B$ consists of a construction transforming any given proof of A into a proof of B; in the formulation of Heyting:

-The implication $\mathfrak{p} \to \mathfrak{q}$ can be asserted, if and only if we possess a construction \mathfrak{r} , which, joined to any construction proving \mathfrak{p} (supposing that the latter be effected), would automatically effect a construction proving \mathfrak{q} .
-In other words, a proof of \mathfrak{p} , together with \mathfrak{r} , would form a proof of \mathfrak{q} .
+The implication $\mathfrak{p} \to \mathfrak{q}$ can be asserted, if and only if we possess a construction $\mathfrak{r}$ , which, joined to any construction proving $\mathfrak{p}$ (supposing that the latter be effected), would automatically effect a construction proving $\mathfrak{q}$ .
+In other words, a proof of $\mathfrak{p}$ , together with $\mathfrak{r}$ , would form a proof of $\mathfrak{q}$ .
+(Heyting 1971, 102 f.)

-The standard dialogical interpretation of implication is based on the same idea: An implication $A \rightarrow B$ is attacked by claiming A and defended by claiming B. In order to have a winning strategy for $A \rightarrow B$, the proponent must be able to produce a sub-winning strategy (cf. Definition 4.8 below) for B from what the opponent uses in defending A. A difference to standard constructive interpretations is that the opponent need not necessarily give a full proof of A which is then transformed into a proof of B. Instead, the proponent may force the opponent to produce certain fragments of a proof of A that are sufficient to produce a sub-winning strategy for B.
+The standard dialogical interpretation of implication is based on the same idea: An implication $A \to B$ is attacked by claiming A and defended by claiming B. In order to have a winning strategy for $A \to B$ , the proponent must be able to produce a sub-winning strategy (cf. Definition 4.28 below) for B from what the opponent uses in defending A. A difference to standard constructive interpretations is that the opponent need not give a full proof of A which is then transformed into a proof of B. Instead, the proponent may force the opponent to produce certain fragments of a proof of A that are sufficient to produce a sub-winning strategy for B.

-A more elementary view of implication is based on the conception that an implication $A \rightarrow B$ is a rule which allows one to pass over from A to B. This view is in particular supported by the treatment of implication in the calculus of natural deduction.
-There modus ponens (i.e., implication elimination (\rightarrow elim.))
+A more elementary view of implication is based on the conception that an implication $A \to B$ is a rule which allows one to pass over from A to B. This view is in particular supported by the treatment of implication in the calculus of natural deduction.
+There modus ponens (i. e., implication elimination $(\to \text{elim.})$ )

-$$\frac{A \quad A \to B}{B}$$
+$$\frac{A \qquad A \to B}{R}$$

-can be read as the application of $A \to B$ as a rule, which is used to infer B from A, that is, modus ponens can be read as a schema of rule application:
+can be read as the application of $A \rightarrow B$ as a rule which is used to infer B from A; that is, modus ponens can be read as a schema of rule application:

-$$\frac{A}{B} \left(A \to B \right)$$
+$$\frac{A}{B}(A \to B)$$

-The introduction of an implication $A \to B$ by $(\to \text{intro.})$
+The introduction of an implication $A \rightarrow B$ by ( $\rightarrow$ intro.)

-$$\frac{\begin{bmatrix} A \end{bmatrix}}{A \to B}$$
+$$\frac{[A]}{A \to B}$$

-(where assumptions A can be discharged) can be read as establishing a rule, namely by deriving its conclusion B from its premiss A. Applications of logic such as logic programming or definitional reasoning support this approach.
-When implications are read as rules, an elementary meaning is given to implication which is conceptually prior to the meaning of the other logical constants (see [25]).
+(where assumptions A may be discharged) can be read as establishing a rule, namely, by deriving its conclusion B from its premiss A. Applications of logic such as logic programming or definitional reasoning support this approach.
+When implications are read as rules, an elementary meaning is given to implication which is conceptually prior to the meaning of the other logical constants (see Schroeder-Heister 2011).

 In the following, we explain how the implications-as-rules approach can be carried over to dialogues.
-This is done in two steps: We first introduce preliminary EI° -dialogues, which implement the implicationsas-rules approach.
+This is done in two steps: We first introduce preliminary EI°-dialogues, which implement the implications-as-rules approach.
 These preliminary dialogues will be found lacking, since they are not sufficient for intuitionistic logic.
-In the second step, we correct this by making an addition to the preliminary EI° -dialogues, yielding EI° -dialogues for intuitionistic logic.
+In the second step, we correct this by making an addition to preliminary EI°-dialogues, yielding EI°-dialogues for intuitionistic logic.
 We will only treat the propositional case; the results can be generalized to the first-order case.

-4.1 Preliminary EI° -dialogues
+4.6 Preliminary EI°-dialogues